 The UW has adopted the definition of accessible used by the U.S. Department of Education in resolutions with postsecondary institutions.
 These are regarding civil rights complaints about the inaccessibility of their IT.

-With respect to these guidelines, “accessible” IT means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and use the same services as a person without a disability in an equally effective and integrated manner.
-A person with a disability should be able to obtain the information as fully, equally, and independently as a person without a disability.
-Although this might not result in identical ease of use compared to persons without disabilities, it still must ensure equal opportunity to experience the educational benefits and opportunities afforded by the technology.
+“Accessible” means a person with a disability is “afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.
+The person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability” (source: Resolution Agreement: South Carolina Technical College System (PDF), OCR Compliance Review No. 11-11-6002).